 If any section of this Local Law shall be held invalid, unconstitutional, or ineffective, in whole or in part, such determination shall not be deemed to affect, impair or invalidate the remainder thereof.

-SECTION XVI.
+SECTION XV.
 EFFECTIVE DATE

-The Local Law shall take effect immediately upon filing with the Secretary of State
+The Local Law shall take effect immediately upon filing with the Secretary of State.